dontife/Interview-Scheduler/README.md

 # Interview Scheduler
+Interview Scheduler is a responsive single-page application (SPA) build with React.
+A user can create, edit and delete interview appointments for a specific day of the week.

+## Stack
+React, Webpack, Babel, Axios, Storybook, Jest, Cypress, Classnames.

+## Final Product

 ## Setup
+- Fork this repository
+- Clone your repositiroy onto your local device.

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.

 ## Running Webpack Development Server